lSara-MM/Project-II-RPG/docs/README.md

 * 2 Diferent Dungeons to explore

 * More than 8 different enemies

 * 4 different team members

+* Amacing Cinematics

 * Wide variety of objects and equipment with multiple benefits